SAP Build Sunset Update – One year later

 - What else can you say?
 Both AppGyver and SAP Build are unique solutions with passionate communities and product teams focused on making application design and development accessible to everyone.
 It’s the future of the Intelligent Enterprise and it’s now our mission – together.

 On a personal note, I want to thank everyone for the feedback, calls and emails around SAP Build.
 If someone a year ago said that the original blog would have over 8,000 views and nearly 100 comments, I wouldn’t have believed it.
 There’s much that goes on behind the scenes to maintain SAP Build and there’s a fabulous team engaged to support the product to deliver on its promise for the time ahead.
 I will be providing further updates as more information is known.
-In the meantime, please contact the team at email@example.com or myself at keith.fischer@sap,com.
+In the meantime, please contact the team at firstname.lastname@example.org .

 What is new tool do you suggest for prototyping of custom free style UI5 Fiori app?

 With SAP build, we do not really need Fiori then?
 Since the connection is base on Rest API, we can generate directly from S4 and deploy the App to Launch pad service or web based?
 No more Odata?